neuroretransmit/x-lang/README.md

 The X language aims to be a system level language that incorporates functional paradigms - it may even become functional.

+## Slated Features

+* LLVM-C backend for code generation (Support all the things!)
+* Good code practices enforced at lexical analysis (no _ or __ for variable identifiers, requiring a leading zero for floating.. etc)
+* Not sure If I will take the scala approach and incorporate functional paradigms, or make it fully functional at this point.
+* Inline LLVM-IR, no more remembering several assembly languages, learn an intermediate language instead.
+* Libraries
+  * Unsafe library for embedded developers and those who still like to roll their own - there will be no standard library, just supplied libraries that you may use.
+It is unjust to make libraries that users optimize every day.
+Do what I do, use the best ones, you shouldn't be limited by architecture based on the way this language is designed.

 ## Current State

 X language is currently able to generate LLVM IR, compile to bitcode, dump native assembly and compile a binary.
 Top-level statements are supported, the main module and function are implicitly generated.
 No other syntax but variable declarations are supported at this time - it is being added now that the backend is functional.